MisterXY89/redpillwomen/README.md

 As our approach to collect the data ourselfs and use the most recent data did not work, we decided to use the data from [pushshift](https://academictorrents.com/details/c398a571976c78d346c325bd75c47b82edf6124e).
 Here we used the most recent data dump 2005-06 to 2022-12:

-Using `https://github.com/Watchful1/PushshiftDumps/blob/master/scripts/filter_file.py` we can filter the data to our needs.
+Using `src/filter_reddit_dump.py`, (taken from the [Pushshift GitHub](https://github.com/Watchful1/PushshiftDumps/blob/master/scripts/filter_file.py)) we can filter the data to our needs.